-The genset system menu displays the system information shown in Figure 3-15.
-Generator sets are factory set and should not require changes to the system settings in the field.
+The genset system menu displays the system information shown in Figure 42.
+Generator sets are factory-set and should not require changes to the system settings in the field.

-A Kohler authorized distributor or dealer can adjust these settings, if necessary.
-If the generator set is reconnected to a different voltage or the system settings require adjustment for some other reason, see Section 3.5 for instructions to enable editing and change the system settings.
+A Kohler-authorized dealer can adjust these settings, if necessary.
+If the generator set is reconnected to a different voltage or the system settings require adjustment for some other reason, see the Changing Settings section for instructions to enable editing and change the system settings.

-Note: Use caution when navigating the controller menus.
+Use caution when navigating the controller menus.
 In some menus, pressing the Select button can enable editing of the controller settings.
 Changing the settings to incorrect values can adversely affect generator set operation or render the unit inoperable.